mapsedge/py-sync/README.md

 Drop the file into a convenient location.
 Change the settings to your site/uid/password/local folder.
 Run.
 Edit locally.

 ### Disclaimer
-This software is provided "as-is," without warranty of any kind.
-The author disclaims all responsibility for any damages or issues that may arise from its use.
-Use at your own risk.
+This software is provided "as-is," without any express or implied warranties, including but not limited to warranties of merchantability, fitness for a particular purpose, or non-infringement.
+The author and contributors are not responsible for any damages, data loss, or other issues that may result from the use or inability to use this software.
+By using this software, you agree to do so at your own risk.
+The user is solely responsible for ensuring that the software meets their needs and for any consequences resulting from its use.